-Patients and the public are an important part of research, providing insight for researchers and clinicians about what it is like to live with a specific condition as well as the potential benefits and/or impact of future research on their lives.
+Patient and public involvement and engagement (PPIE) is an important part of research, providing key insight for researchers and clinicians about the potential benefits and/or impact of future research.

 Our work in this field is an essential part of the research process and aims to ensure that developments in health research reflect the needs of all those involved.
-This is equally important in the latter stages of the research process, with the team able to offer further support and advice in making research and evidence accessible to a broad audience.
+This is equally important in the latter stages of the research process, with the team able to offer advice on how to make research findings and evidence accessible to a broad audience.

 Ensuring that the breadth and diversity of the research that takes place is effectively communicated to the research community, health and social care colleagues and our population is also an essential part of the team’s function.
 Key developments in research are promoted to both a Trust wide and external audience at a local, regional and national level, providing an effective platform to publicise the high quality research that is making a difference to everyday lives.

 If you would like support to promote your research, contact Claire Mooney, R&I Communications Manager.